 Student budgets are based on full-time attendance for a nine-month academic year, consisting of two semesters of 15 credits each.
 Budget categories include: tuition, fees, room and board, transportation, books and supplies, loan fees, and miscellaneous expenses.
 Fees/costs not included include, but are not limited to: lab fees, health insurance, breakage deposit (for resident hall students only), key deposit (for resident hall students only), and the single room charge.
 Additional charges/fees not listed in this section may apply.
 Review the Financial Information section for more information.

-Initial financial aid awards are based on full-time enrollment (i.e., 12 credits or more) for one (1) academic year (i.e., two semesters) and anticipated living arrangements.
+Initial financial aid awards are based on full-time enrollment (i.e., 12 credits or more) for one (1) academic year (i.e., two semesters) and anticipated living arrangements per the student's stated intention on the FAFSA.
 Any changes to enrollment (i.e., full-time to part–time), academic year enrollment, (i.e., attending only one semester rather than two), changes in living arrangements (such as moving from on-campus housing to an apartment off- campus) may result in adjustments to the financial aid budget and award.
 Such changes must be reported directly to the Financial Aid Office.

 Individual adjustments for expenses connected to a disability or for child care while the student is in school may be made based on individual circumstances, and documentation is required.
 For more information, please call the Financial Aid Office at (207) 834-7605.

 There are three basic types of financial aid:

 Applicants are considered for all categories of assistance for which they may qualify.
 Students should thoroughly review all information accompanying the Award Notice, as well as available UMFK website resources, to be aware of their rights and responsibilities in regard to financial aid.
 Students may accept or decline all or any part of the financial aid package offered on the Award Notice via MaineStreet.